 - Not return to or attend school if they have symptoms of COVID-19 under any circumstances.

-- Adhere to the procedure outlined above if they develop any symptoms of COVID-19 whilst within the school facility. .
+- If they develop any symptoms of COVID-19 whilst within the school facility, they should adhere to the procedure outlined above.

-- Keep themselves informed of the updated advice of the public health authorities and comply with same.
+- Keep informed of the updated advice of the public health authorities and comply with same.